filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-15_Metasploitable-2.md

     user:[sync] rid:[0x3f0]
     user:[uucp] rid:[0x3fc]

-And get a list of all the users!
-I copy the above and create a file, paste it then format it to only include usernames:
+And I get a list of all the users!
+I copy the above and create a file, open it in vim, paste the users into to it then format it to only include usernames:

     # touch users.lst
     # vim users.lst
     # cat users.lst | cut -d[ -f2 | cut -d] -f1 > users.lst

-The actual list contains load of juicy users but for this excercise let's focus on a single user, `msfadmin`.

 ### Brute forcing